ouya/docs/setup.md

         android sdk

-    Install these packages:
+    Install the following packages:

+    *Note: Some of these packages may be pre-installed with the Android SDK and tools bundle.*
-    **Tools**: Including both Android SDK and Android SDK Platform tools
+    **Tools**: Android SDK and Android SDK Platform tools
-    **Android 4.1 (API 16)**: SDK Platform (without Google APIs)
+    **Android 4.1.2 (API 16)**: SDK Platform (without Google APIs)
     **Extras**: Android Support Library

-    Install the Java runtime if you are prompted to do so.
+    Install the Java runtime if prompted.

-4. Add the following line to `~/.android/adb_usb.ini` for your OUYA console to be recognised:
+4. Add the following line to `~/.android/adb_usb.ini` (create it if it doesn't exist) for your OUYA console to be recognised:

         0x2836